magoo/AuthTables/README.md

 By being so simple and accessible, simple credential theft and ATO generally makes up for far more than half of the abuse issues related to ATO, while the constellation of other problems (local malware, malicious browser extensions, MITM) usually make up the rest at most companies.

-AuthTables focuses solely on this largest problem, and logically reduces the possibility that an authentication is ATO'd by making it clear that the auth came from a known device or location that a trivial attacker couldn't possibly have used.
+AuthTables focuses solely on this largest problem, and logically reduces the possibility that an authentication is ATO'd by making it clear that the auth came from a known device or record that a trivial attacker couldn't possibly have used.

 If fraud *does occur* after your systems have challenged the user, you can logically conclude that the user has suffered a much more significant compromise than a trivial credential theft.

 ## Opportunity
-The attack limitations of simple credential thief creates an opportunity for us to build an ever growing graph of known locations a user authenticates from.
+The attack limitations of simple credential thief creates an opportunity for us to build an ever growing graph of known records a user authenticates from.
 A credential thief is limited to operating outside of this graph, thus allowing us to treat those authentication with suspicion.

 ![image](graph.png)

-Your application may have methods to add locations to this graph, for example:
+Your application may have methods to verify these suspicious records and `/add` them the user's graph:

-- Email registrations or link clicks
+- Verification over email
+- Out of band SMS
 - Multifactor authentications
-- Other risk-based signals based on ML
+- Threat feeds (known proxies, Tor, known data center, etc)
 - Manual intervention from customer support
 - Older logins that have never been abusive

 These are example verifications that simple credential thieves will have significant hurdles or friction to manipulate, allowing you to increase the size of your users known graph.
-You'll do this by sending verified locations to `/add`.
+You'll do this by sending verified record to `/add`.

 Additional verifications are entirely dependent on your own risk tolerance.
-A bitcoin company, for instance, may require true MFA to add a location, whereas a social website may `/add` a location to the users graph if they've clicked on a link in their email.
+A bitcoin company, for instance, may require true MFA to add a record, whereas a social website may `/add` a record to the users graph if they've clicked on a link in their email.

 AuthTables assumes that your authentication service assigns as-static-as-possible cookies or identifiers to your users clients, as their personal devices will reveal new IP addresses they are likely to authenticate from.